UCSBarchlab/PyRTL/README.md

 * If you start working on a project, please add an issue in the issue tracker and assign yourself to it for coordination
 * When posting a bug please post a small chunk of code that captures the bug, e.g. [Issue #56](https://github.com/UCSBarchlab/PyRTL/issues/56)
 * When pushing a fix to a bug or enhancement please reference issue number in commit message, e.g. [Fix to Issue #56](https://github.com/UCSBarchlab/PyRTL/commit/1d5730db168a9e4490c580cb930075715468047a)

+### Related Projects

+[MyHDL](http://www.myhdl.org/) is a neat Python hardware project built around generators and decorators.
+The semantics of this embedded language are close to Verilog and unlike PyRTL, MyHDL allows asynchronous logic and higher level modeling.
+Also like Verilog, only a structural
+"convertible subset" of the language can be automatically synthesized into real hardware.
+PyRTL requires all logic to be both synchronous and synthesizable which avoids a common trap for beginners, it elaborates the design during execution allowing the full power of python in describing recursive or complex hardware structures, and allows for hardware synthesis, simulation, test bench creation, and optimization all in the same framework.

+[Chisel](https://chisel.eecs.berkeley.edu/) is a project with similar goals to PyRTL but is based instead in Scala.
+Using the Scala embedded language features and rich type system, Chisel is (like PyRTL) a elaborate-through-execution hardware design language.
+With support for signed types, named hierarchies of wires useful for hardware protocols, and a neat control structure call "when" that inspired our
+ConditionalUpdate contexts, Chisel is a powerful tool used in some great research projects including OpenRISC.
+Unlike Chisel, PyRTL has concentrated on a complete tool chain which is useful for instructional projects, and provides a clearly defined and relatively easy to manipulate intermediate structure in the class Block (often times call pyrtl.core) which allows rapid prototyping of hardware analysis routines which can then be codesigned with the architecture.

+[Yosys](http://www.clifford.at/yosys/) is an open source tool for Verilog RTL synthesis.
+It supports a huge subset of the Verilog-2005 semantics and provides a basic set of synthesis algorithms.
+The goals of this this tool are quite different from PyRTL, but the two play very nicely together in that PyRTL can output Verilog that can then be synthesized through Yosys.
+Likewise Yosys can take
+Verilog designs and synthesize them to a very simple library of gates and output them as a "blif" file which can then be read in by
+PyRTL.